 Know What to Do About the Flu

 Influenza activity has continued to intensify significantly in Dallas County over the past few weeks, with sharp increases in influenza-associated emergency room visits and hospitalizations.
-Dallas County officials reported five more flu-related deaths on Friday, January 12, bringing the total to 31 so far this season.
-One of the five most recently reported patients lived in Carrollton.
+Dallas County officials reported two more flu-related deaths on Friday, February 2, bringing the total to 54 so far this season.
 All of these deaths have occurred in adults who were older than 65 years of age or who had medical conditions conferring high risk for severe illness and complications from influenza.

 Multiple influenza outbreaks in long-term care facilities have also been reported recently.
 In the past, influenza A (H3N2)-predominant seasons in the U.S. have been associated with more severe illness, particularly among persons older than 65 years and young children.
 High-risk patients should be advised to call their health care provider promptly if they have symptoms of influenza.